Buffalo, Minnesota: Arts and culture

 Buffalo has a large variety of art and culture for its size.
 The Buffalo Community Theater has been producing plays since at least 1983.
 The Buffalo Community Orchestra has been part of the community since 1995 and has over 50 members.
 It is known for the "Concert in the Park" series it puts on every summer for free.
 The orchestra is also funded by businesses and residents of Buffalo and the surrounding area.
 Also in the area are the Wright County Chamber Chorus and the Wright Ringers bell choir.
 Buffalo is also home to many antique shops that have sales the first Thursday of every month.

 During the winter, the Civics Center houses two ice sheets and an outdoor rink.
 It is used for open skating, youth and adult hockey, and figure skating.
-The Buffalo Youth Hockey Association and the Buffalo Figure Skating Club both use the Civics Center as their home rink.
+The Buffalo Youth Hockey Association and the Buffalo Figure Skating Club both use the Civic Center as their home rink.